MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 - [**Teammates and Roles**](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/blob/main/TEAMMATES_AND_ROLES.md) — a guide for common Discord questions like “I want to join a team” or “I want a teammate”
 - [**Market Basics**](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/blob/main/market_basics/README.md) — an introduction to how trading works, why strategies sometimes fail, and how to improve
 - [**Trader Architecture**](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/blob/main/trader%20architecture/README.md) — a simpler explanation of the coding structure than IMC currently provides, especially around ideas like memory, calculation flow, and building your own architecture or infrastructure
-- [**Research**](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/blob/main/research/README.md) — for deeper discussion of the mathematical side of the markets
+- [**Research**](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/blob/main/research/README.md) — For research on previous competitions and potential solutions.

 ## What this guide is